MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 6. You should now see the same content that is visible on Misty’s screen.
 Click **Okay** on the message that asks you to update and restart. ![Update message](../../../assets/images/update_message.png)
 7. Misty will restart, and the Misty Robotics logo will appear.
 Misty's eyes may briefly display before they are replaced by an **Updating...** image. **Note: The update process may take up to a half hour.** ![Updating screen](../../../assets/images/updating.png)
 8. If the update is successful, Misty will play a cheerful sound and her eyes will appear happy for two seconds, before changing back to their default appearance.
 If the update failed, Misty plays a sad sound and her eyes appear sad for two seconds.  **Note: If the update fails, please reach out for assistance on any of the Misty Robotics support channels.**

-## Exploring the JavaScript Code
-Check out the following files to see the JavaScript code that is used with the API Explorer.

-* Reference the `Misty.API` classes in your HTML:
-    * `MistyAjax.js` - Sends AJAX calls to Misty.
-    * `MistyAPI.js` - Maps one-to-one to Misty's API endpoints and constructs payloads to pass to `MistyAJAX.js`.
-You can call it directly once you have created a new `MistyRobot` by inputting the robot's IP address, port, and verbose level.
-    * `MistyRobot.js` - Builds the server URL based on the robot you are attempting to interact with and provides a wider and more user-friendly range of commands than `MistyAPI.js`.
-* Use `SampleUI.js` to see examples of all of the event listeners linked to the various buttons rendered in index.html.
-For example, Select a mood or Change LED.